370 Degrees Fahrenheit to Celsius: A thorough look

 Celsius (°C): Also known as the centigrade scale, Celsius (°C) was developed by Anders Celsius.
 It defines the freezing point of water at 0°C and the boiling point at 100°C at standard atmospheric pressure.
 This scale is widely used in most of the world and is the standard for scientific applications.

 The key difference lies in the size of the degree increments and the starting points.
-This difference makes direct comparison impossible without conversion Turns out it matters..
+This difference makes direct comparison impossible without conversion Simple, but easy to overlook.
+And it works..

 The Conversion Formula